Constititution and powers of the visitor, role of the visitor, procedures for an appeal.

 - Article 6 of the Charter of the Ulster University states “There shall be a Visitor of the University who shall have the right at any time and in such manner as he shall think fit to direct an inspection of the University, its buildings and equipment and also an enquiry into the academic and general affairs of the University”.
 Prospective appellants are asked to note an exclusion to the Visitor’s jurisdiction as described in Article 7 of the Education (Academic Tenure) (Northern Ireland) Order 1988 (see Annex 1).

-- The present Visitor, Mr Justice Seamus Treacy, was appointed by the Queen in Council on 13 July 2016 for a period of five years from 1 September 2016.
+- The present Visitor, Mr Justice Gerry McAlinden, was appointed by the Queen in Council on 10 April 2019 for a period of five years from 1 May 2019.

 Role of the visitor